hmrc/upscan-initiate/README.md

 If set, the [upscan-upload-proxy](https://github.com/hmrc/upscan-upload-proxy) will redirect to the specified URL.
 Details of the error will be supplied to this URL as query parameters, with the names `errorCode`, `errorMessage`, `errorResource` and `errorRequestId`.

-The query parameter named `key` contains the globally unique file reference that was allocated by the initiate request to identify the upload.
+The query parameter named `key` contains the globally unique identifier that was allocated by the initiate request to identify the upload (and was returned as `reference` in the initiate response).

 ```
 HTTP Response Code: 303